rykennedy/Eye-Movement/README.md

 # Eye-Movement

+Title: Eye Movement
+Description:
 Simple demonstration in responsive web design.
-Making eyes track your mouse movements
+The two eyes are created from divs with applied styles.
+You simply move the mouse across the screen and the eyes will follow.

+Utilization

+Web address to open the page: https://rykennedy.github.io/My-Homepage/

+Roadmap
+Future ideas include:
+Adding some facial features
+Adding a thought bubble when the move scrolls over the face to say "that tickles!"